-Prepare the bison brisket by removing the fat cap but leaving 1/4 inch.
-Season the bison with kosher salt, coarse black pepper and barbeque rub.
-Set the temperature of your smoker or pellet grill between 225°F and 250°F using hickory, pecan or your favorite smoking wood.
-Leave the meat alone for the first four hours, then spritz every 30 minutes.
-Wrap the brisket is foil once the bark is firm.
-Cook until the meat reaches between 195°F and 200°F, and remove once the meat is probe tender.
-Rest for 1 hour, then slice.
+To begin preparing your bison brisket, start by trimming the fat cap to about 1/4 inch.
+Then, season the meat with a combination of kosher salt, coarse black pepper, and BBQ rub.
+Next, set up your smoker or pellet grill at a temperature between 225°F and 250°F, using hickory, pecan, or your preferred smoking wood.
+Allow the meat to smoke undisturbed for the first four hours, and then spritz it with liquid every 30 minutes.
+Once the bark is firm, wrap the brisket in foil to continue cooking.
+When the internal temperature of the meat reaches between 195°F and 200°F and it is probe tender, remove it from the smoker.
+Allow the brisket to rest for one hour before slicing and serving.

 The rub is an important step in the brisket smoking process.
 Not only does the rub add flavor, it plays an important role in developing a bark.
 Add an even layer of rub around the whole bison brisket, covering every part.
 If you find the rub isn’t sticking, you can apply a binder to help the rub stick.
 A binder will prevent the brisket from having a patchy bark.
 The most common binders are yellow mustard or olive oil.
 You can either make your own rub at home, or use a store-bought rub.
 The pre-made rubs from the store contain a lot of salt, so careful if you decide to salt the brisket separately.